-INCREASED RELIANCE ON PERPETUAL LICENSES: Although the Company has historically maintained stable recurring revenue from the sale of monthly lease licenses and noncancellable annual leases for its software products, it has relied increasingly on sales of perpetual licenses that involve payment of a single up-front fee and that are more typical in the computer software industry.
-While revenue generated from monthly lease licenses and noncancellable annual leases currently represents a portion of the Company's software license revenue, to the extent that perpetual license revenue continues to represent a significant percentage of total software license revenue, the Company's revenue in any period will depend increasingly on sales completed during that period.
+INCREASED RELIANCE ON PERPETUAL LICENSES: Although the Company has historically maintained stable recurring revenue from the sale of software lease licenses, software maintenance subscriptions and third party royalties, it also has relied on sales of perpetual licenses that involve payment of a single up-front fee and that are more typical in the computer software industry.
+While revenue generated from software lease licenses, software maintenance subscriptions and third party royalties currently represents a portion of the Company's software license revenue, to the extent that perpetual license revenue continues to represent a significant percentage of total software license revenue, the Company's revenue in any period will depend increasingly on sales completed during that period.

-RISKS ASSOCIATED WITH ACQUISITIONS: The Company has consummated and may continue to consummate certain strategic acquisitions in order to provide increased capabilities to its existing products, enter new product and service markets or enhance its distribution channels.
+RISKS ASSOCIATED WITH ACQUISITIONS: The Company has consummated and may continue to consummate certain strategic acquisitions in order to provide increased capabilities to its existing products, supply new products and services or enhance its distribution channels.
 In the future, the Company may not be able to identify suitable acquisition candidates or, if suitable candidates are identified, the Company may not be able to complete the business combination on commercially acceptable terms.
 Business acquisitions may result in devotion of significant management and financial resources.
 The ability of the Company to integrate the acquired businesses, including delivering sales and support, ensuring continued customer commitment, obtaining further commitments and challenges associated with expanding sales in particular markets and retaining key personnel, will impact the success of these acquisitions.
-If the Company is unable to properly and timely integrate the acquired businesses, there could be a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
+If the Company is unable to properly and timely integrate the acquired businesses, there could be a material, adverse effect on the Company's business, financial condition, results of operations and cash flows.

 DISRUPTION OF OPERATIONS AT DEVELOPMENT FACILITIES: A significant portion of the Company's software development personnel, source code and computer equipment is located at operating facilities in the United States, Canada and Europe.
 The occurrence of a natural disaster or other unforeseen catastrophe at any of these facilities could cause interruptions in the Company's operations, services and product development activities.
-These interruptions could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
+These interruptions could have a material, adverse effect on the Company's business, financial condition, results of operations and cash flows.

-PERIODIC RESTRUCTURING OF SALES FORCE: The Company relies heavily on its direct sales force.
-From time to time, the Company restructures and makes adjustments to its sales force in response to such factors as management changes, performance issues and other considerations.
-The Company has recently made certain structural and personnel changes to its North American sales force.
+PERIODIC REORGANIZATION OF SALES FORCE: The Company relies heavily on its direct sales force.
+From time to time, the Company reorganizes and makes adjustments to its sales force in response to such factors as management changes, performance issues and other considerations.
+During 2003, the Company made certain structural and personnel changes to its North American sales force.
 These changes may result in a temporary lack of sales production and may adversely impact revenue in future quarters.
-Additionally, the Company has made some personnel changes to address productivity issues within a direct sales office in China.
 There can be no assurance that the Company will not restructure its sales force in future periods or that the transition issues associated with such a restructuring will not recur.